-Regarding recital 6, we find it difficult to understand the exact meaning of the wording.
-Further, in order to provide legal certainty, the case law referred to in recital 6 should be specified in the recitals.
+Regarding recital 6, we find the wording difficult as the text refers to both 'service provider', 'intermediated service', 'providers of intermediary services' and 'services'.
+In order to provide legal certainty, the case law referred to in recital 6 should be specified in the recitals.

 (7) In order to ensure the effectiveness of the rules laid down in this Regulation and a level playing field within the internal market, those rules should apply to providers of intermediary services irrespective of their place of establishment or residencelocation, in so far as they provideoffer services in the Union, as evidenced by a substantial connection to the Union.
 (8) Such a substantial connection to the Union should be considered to exist where the service provider has an establishment in the Union or, in its absence, on the basis of the existence of a significant number of users in one or more Member States in relation to their population, or the targeting of activities towards one or more Member States.
 The targeting of activities towards one or more Member States can be determined on the basis of all relevant circumstances, including factors such as the use of a language or a currency generally used in that Member State, or the possibility of ordering products or services, or using the use of a relevant national top level domain.
 The targeting of activities towards a Member State could also be derived from the availability of an application in the relevant national application store, from the provision of local advertising or advertising in the language used in that Member State, or from the handling of customer relations such as by providing customer service in the language generally used in that Member State.
 A substantial connection should also be assumed where a service provider directs its activities to one or more Member State as set out in Article 17(1)(c) of Regulation (EU) 1215/2012 of the European Parliament and of the Council6.
 On the other hand, mere technical accessibility of a website from the Union cannot, on that ground alone, be considered as establishing a substantial connection to the Union.